Manohar7104/Academic-Navigator-/README.md

 # Academic-Navigator-
 AI-powered Campus Management Platform
-🎓 Academic Navigator – Guiding the Future of Campus Management Academic Navigator is a smart campus management platform built to connect students, faculty, parents, and admins in one place.
+🎓 Academic Navigator – Guiding the Future of Campus Management Academic Navigator is a smart campus management system that connects students, faculty, parents, and admins on one platform.
-It helps in checking attendance, marks, fees, and communication in real time, with the support of AI chatbot and instant alerts.
+It helps track attendance, marks, fees, and communication in real time with the support of an AI chatbot and instant alerts.
 📌 Problem We Saw
-Most colleges and schools still depend on registers, offline records, and late updates.
-Because of this:
-Faculty lose time doing repetitive admin work
-Students don’t get all updates in one place
-Parents are informed very late about attendance or fee dues Admins struggle with transparency across departments
-💡 Our Idea
-We created Academic Navigator to make things simple and transparent:
+Many colleges and schools still use paper registers and offline records Parents get late updates about attendance or fees Students don’t have one place for all academic info Faculty lose time on admin work instead of teaching Admins face issues with transparency and data updates 💡 Our Idea
+Academic Navigator brings everything into one platform:
-📊 Student Dashboard – Attendance, marks, fees in one view 🤖 AI Chatbot (Gemini API) – Answers academic questions & suggests library books 🔔 Alerts – SMS/Email for parents using Twilio & SendGrid 📚 Resource Hub – Notes, assignments, study material
+📊 Student Dashboard – Attendance, marks, fees in one view 🤖 AI Chatbot (Gemini API) – Answers queries & suggests resources 🔔 Parent Alerts – SMS/Email updates with Twilio & SendGrid 📚 Resource Hub – Notes, assignments, study material
-💳 Smart Fee Tracker – Online fee payment with reminders 🔒 Feedback System – Safe space for student complaints 🧑‍💼 Faculty & HoD Tools – Easy account creation and management 🛠 Tech Stack
+💳 Smart Fee Tracker – Online payments + reminders
+🔒 Feedback System – Safe & anonymous for student concerns 🧑‍💼 Faculty & HoD Tools – Easy account setup and management 🛠 Tech Stack
 Frontend: React.js, Tailwind CSS
 Backend: Django REST Framework
 Database: MySQL
-AI: Gemini API for chatbot and NLP
+AI: Gemini API (chatbot + NLP)
 Notifications: Twilio (SMS), SendGrid (Email)
-Version Control: GitHub (with future cloud deployment plans) 🚀 What’s Next
+Version Control: GitHub
+🚀 Future Scope
-📱 Mobile app (Flutter) for both students & parents
+📱 Mobile app with Flutter (students + parents)
-📊 AI predictions for student performance
+📊 AI-based performance prediction
-☁️ Cloud hosting to handle scale
+☁️ Cloud deployment for scalability
-🏫 Expanding the system to schools and intermediate colleges with features suited to their needs 👥 Team – Bharat Institute of Engineering and Technology
+🏫 Expand to schools & inter colleges with custom features 👥 Team – Bharat Institute of Engineering and Technology
 K. Veera Manohar Reddy
 T. Akhilesh Goud
 A. Nithin Kumar
 G. Srinivas
-⭐ If you find our project useful, don’t forget to give it a star!
+⭐ If you liked our project, don’t forget to star the repo!